 |Date||Receipt Date - not the date of the invoice|

 |Charged||Total value should be equivalent to the Billing total in the main Billing vs Income screen|

 |Receipted||Total value should match the Receipt value on the main Billing vs Income|

 Displays the Summary Records for each provider.
 These are updated during a Check Integrity.

-Use the Printer button to print and the Graph button to graph the Billing v Income report.
+Use the Graph icon to graph the Billing Vs Income report.

 How can I view the billing by provider for each site of service?

 To display the billing by Site of Service click the black arrow next to the doctor's name.